JadeHoang/parallel_comp/README.md

 # Parallel computing project

-Each function (ompcumsum, rthma, rthma_lambda) has 2 others differents file .o and .so.
+Each function (ompcumsum, rthma, rthma_lambda) has 2 other different file .o and .so.
 These files are the result of the line in the terminal.
 ```
 R CMD SHLIB file_name.cpp
 ```